Serrones/git_tests/Hello_World.md

 `It's Squash time`

-> Squashing commits can make the log more readable and understandable, both for ourselves and others
+> Squashing commits can make the log more readable and understandable